 Your acupuncturist will want to know a lot about you in order to understand how to treat you.
 It's normal to answer a lot of questions, especially at your first visit.

 Everyone experiences acupuncture differently.
-Some patients feel warmth, heaviness, pulsations, or very mild aching at the needle site, while most feel nothing at all.
-Patients tend to notice relief or changes in symptoms 24 to 48 hours after their appointment.
-Sometimes, results can even be immediate.
+Some patients feel warmth, heaviness, pulsations, or very mild aching at the needle site.
+Patients tend to notice relief or changes in symptoms 24 to 48 hours after their appointment, and sometimes results can even be immediate; individual results vary.
 Come prepared to take it easy for 30 to 45 minutes on the table.
 The needles do their work while you rest!

 It will probably take a few sessions before you start feeling noticeably better.
 Always discuss reasonable expectations with your acupuncturist.
 Don't delay treatment!
 Early intervention is far more likely to be successful.
 Depending on your issue, you might be required to make dietary or lifestyle changes or take herbal medicine in order to maximize results.